Initial Client Intake Form

 **Discounts available for multiple visit package

-Your appointment time has been reserved exclusively for you; any change in appointments greatly impacts availability for other clients.
+Your appointment time has been reserved exclusively for you; any change in appointments greatly impacts your healing progress and availability for other clients.

 In event of an appointment cancelled within less than 24 hours notice, you will be charged 50% of the cost of the missed appointment.